Skip to Content

 • Takes a longer time than other methods.
 As you have to allow for drying time.

-• Applies a film to the fabric which stiffens it and alters the feel.
+• It applies a film to the fabric, stiffening and altering the feel.

 • The image is not as vibrant as with other methods.

 I’ve listed the pros and cons of each fabric printing technique.
-There was not much difference in the quality of the printed images between them all.
-The iron-on transfer was the most vibrant but it did alter the feel of the fabric.
+The quality of the printed images was similar between them all.
+The iron-on transfer was the most vibrant, but it did alter the feel of the fabric.

 how to print on fabrics at home.

-The quickest and easiest printing method was the fabric printer sheets, but it was also the most expensive.
+The fabric printer sheets were the quickest and easiest printing method, but they were also the most expensive.
 The freezer paper method was great for upcycling fabrics.

-With both the transfer methods, iron-on, and medium there is a greater range of fabrics you can print one.
-Especially with the transfer medium as you can also use it on wood and I’ve even printed on rocks with it.
+With both the transfer methods, iron-on and medium, you can print on a greater range of fabrics.
+The transfer medium is especially useful as you can also use it on wood, and I’ve even printed on rocks with it.
 However, the medium was by far the longest process.

-How To Print On Fabrics At Home Craft Ideas
+How To Print On Fabrics: Practical Craft Ideas

-One of my favourite things to print onto fabrics is vintage images especially flower illustrations and other wonderful botanical drawings.
-There are lots of wonderful free vintage images and maps on Pictureboxblue which would be great for printing onto fabric.
+One of my favourite things to print onto fabrics is vintage images, especially flower illustrations and other wonderful botanical drawings.
+There are many wonderful free vintage images and maps on Pictureboxblue, which would be great for printing onto fabric.

 How to print fabric at home 4 ways 2